jasonmacduffie/isles-of-maga/story.md

 ### 4E: The Elven Kingdoms

 The beginning of the fourth era saw the first unification of the races under one banner: the banner of the Elves.
 There was not a centralized government, but a number of allied kingdoms, each with an Elf as monarch.
+Elvish was the Common language, although this was not strictly enforced and many regions had the majority race's language as a co-official language.
+Each race was still free to use its own alphabet for their language.

 ### 5E: The Modern Republic

 The revolution that ended the fourth era gave rise to the Modern Republic.
+A contemporary, standardized form of Dwarvish became the Common language instead of Elvish; the human-like and beast races were also required to use the Dwarvish alphabet when writing in their own languages, even though not all sounds could be properly pronounced with it.
+This has been the source of some minor friction with the Republic.

 Technology
 ----------